 Merchants’ Weekend Festivals

-Merchants’ Weekend is coming up; the first weekend of August, when young Icelanders flock to campsites all around the country to enjoy all kinds of festivities.
-Monday is a public holiday, so this is one of the year’s major travel weekends.
+The biggest travel weekend of the year, Merchants’ Weekend, is coming up.
+The first weekend of August is when young Icelanders flock to campsites all around the country to enjoy festivities of various sorts.
+Monday is a public holiday, so this is a long weekend.
 Here is a list of most of the festivals:

 Probably the best know festival, Þjóðhátíð, takes place in Vestmannaeyjar islands.
-It will be held this year for the 144th time.
-The line-up of musicians includes Páll Óskar, JóiPé og Króli, as well as Írafár og Jóhanna Guðrún, just to name a few.
+The line-up of musicians includes Herra Hnetusmjör, GDRN, Páll Óskar, JóiPé og Króli, as well as Bjartmar and Svala Björgvins, just to name a few.
 The festival is known for its big bonfire, fireworks and public singing on the hill.
+Admission for the whole weekend is ISK 24,900.

-Innipúkinn Festival will be held in Reykjavík at the bars Húrra and Gaukurinn.
-It is intended for those who decide not to travel during the weekend, and the name roughly translates as ‘the couch potato.‘ Musicians at the festival include Aron Can, Mugison, Svala and more.
-In addition, a street festival in front of the venues is planned.
+Innipúkinn Festival will be held in Reykjavík at the bars Bryggjan brugghús and Messinn Granda.
+It is intended for those who decide not to travel during the weekend, and the name roughly translates as ‘the couch potato.’
+Bands and musicians at the festival include Between Mountains, Blóðmör, Dj Flugvél og geimskip, Frikki Dór, Moses Hightower, and more.
+Age limit: 20.
+Admission: ISK 6,990.

 In Akureyri, there will be the Iceland Summer Games and Ein með öllu.
-There will be music, dance, athletic events, an amusement park, an inflatable castle and more.
+There will be music, dance, athletic events, amusement parks, and more.
 One of the races involves running up the church steps, which are many, for Akureyri Church stands on a high hill.
+Age limit for the campsite: 18.

 Neistaflug will be held in Neskaupstaður, the East Fjords, starting Wednesday.
 This is a family-friendly festival with a golf tournament and a box car rally, to name just a couple.
-Musicians include Stuðmenn, Dúndurfréttir, as well as Logi Pedro and Birnir, and many more.
+Musicians include Nýdönsk, Papar, Matti Matt, Einar Ágúst, Daði Freyr, Eyþór Ingi, and more.
+Age limit varies, depending on events.
+Weekend pass: ISK 9,900.

 In Vatnaskógur woods, West Iceland, YMCA and YWCA in Iceland plan a drug- and alcohol-free festival.
-You can row on a boat, play soccer, or participate in a talent show.
+You can row a boat, sing, play games, and enjoy outdoor activities.
+Muscian: Páll Óskar.

-Norðanpaunk, a punk festival, will be held in Laugarbakki, Northwest Iceland, where more than 40 musicians and bands are expected.
+Norðanpaunk, a punk festival, will be held in Laugarbakki, Northwest Iceland, where 50 musicians and bands are expected.
+No age limit.